KDAB/knut/docs/contributing/getting-started.md

 All 3rd-party are downloaded at configure time using cmake `FetchContent`.

+## Usage

+Knut is using [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) servers.

+For C++, the default LSP server is clangd.
+The recommanded version is clangd >= 13, some tests are disabled otherwise.

 ## Documentation

 The documention is done using [mkdocs.org](https://www.mkdocs.org/).
 To create the documentation, follow instructions: